Arech/nntl/README.md

 # nntl

-Neural Network Templates Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks.
+Neural Network Templates Library is a set of C++14 template classes to implement fast vectorized feedforward neural networks.
 It is multithreaded, memory optimized and uses OpenBLAS only as a back-end to multiply matrices.
 NNTL is a header only library and requires no other dependencies, except for OpenBLAS and Boost (in header-only mode).
 It is